EarthShip Concept

 chief among them the fact that circular layouts will

-(all things being equal) drive square foot upward
+(all things being equal) drive square footage upward

 and there are certain fabrication and construction